Localization Experts Manage SimulTrans

 Chief Operating Officer

 Adam oversees SimulTrans' worldwide operations, including project management, translation, engineering, testing, multilingual publishing, account management, sales, and marketing.
-Adam has spent over 20 years directing the company's customer outreach efforts, internal production groups, and other operations.
-Adam previously worked in Strategic Accounts at Oracle Corporation and as a high school English teacher.
+Adam has spent over 25 years directing the company's customer outreach efforts, internal production groups, and other operations.
+Adam previously worked in Strategic Accounts at Oracle Corporation.
 Adam graduated from Stanford University, where he studied Public Policy with an emphasis on Education.
-He remains connected to educational policy through active involvement in his sons' school district and related non-profit organizations.
+He has remained connected to educational policy through active involvement in his sons' school district and related non-profit organizations.

 Chief Financial Officer